ubcbraincircuits/xenium_demo/scripts/Readme.md

 - **What it does:** Different statistical approaches to finding Differentially Expressed Genes (DEGs).
 - **Key Concepts Covered:**
   - **Single-Cell DEGs:** Using `FindAllMarkers` on `SCTransform` normalized data to find genes that define specific clusters.
-  - **Pseudobulk DEGs:** A more statistically robust method for comparing conditions (e.g., "Condition A Astrocytes" vs "Condition B Astrocytes").
-We use `AggregateExpression` to sum counts by replicate, and test them using `DESeq2`.
+  - **Pseudobulk DEGs:** We use `AggregateExpression` to sum counts by replicate, and test them using `DESeq2`.

+> NOTE: This walkthrough is meant as a demonstration of some of the things you can do with Seurat and Xenium data.
+> The order of these scripts is intended to be introductory for learning, but it is not fixed.
+In real analyses,
+> you should move back and forth between steps, revisit earlier decisions, try different parameters.
+> Don’t be afraid to experiment, explore the objects, and get your
+> hands dirty.
+That is often the mpst effective way to learn how these tools work.